 Add a vendor

-To add multiple vendors at one time, use the Create vendor spreadsheet.
+To add multiple vendors at one time you can use the Create vendor spreadsheet.

 New vendor dialog form